-- {name, Name}.
-Name specifies a temporary name of the checkpoint.
-The name may be re-used when the checkpoint has been de-activated.
-If no name is specified, a name is generated automatically. - {max, MaxTabs}.
-MaxTabs is a list of tables which will be included in the checkpoint.
-The default is [] (an empty list).
-For these tables, the redundancy will be maximized.
-The old contents of the table will be retained in the checkpoint retainer when the main table is updated by the applications.
-The checkpoint becomes more fault tolerant if the tables have several replicas.
-When new replicas are added by means of the schema manipulation function mnesia:add\table\copy/3, it will also attach a local checkpoint retainer. - {min, MinTabs}.
-MinTabs is a list of tables that should be included in the checkpoint.
-The default is [].
-For these tables, the redundancy will be minimized, and there will be a single checkpoint retainer per table, preferably at the local node. - {allow\remote,Bool}. false means that all checkpoint retainers must be local.
+- {name, Name}, where Name specifies a temporary name of the checkpoint.
+The name can be reused when the checkpoint has been deactivated.
+If no name is specified, a name is generated automatically. - {max, MaxTabs}, where MaxTabs is a list of tables that are to be included in the checkpoint.
+Default is [] (empty list).
+For these tables, the redundancy is maximized.
+The old content of the table is retained in the checkpoint retainer when the main table is updated by the applications.
+The checkpoint is more fault tolerant if the tables have several replicas.
+When new replicas are added by the schema manipulation function mnesia:add\table\copy/3 it also attaches a local checkpoint retainer. - {min,MinTabs}, where MinTabs is a list of tables that are to be included in the checkpoint.
+Default is [].
+For these tables, the redundancy is minimized, and there is to be single checkpoint retainer per table, preferably at the local node. - {allow\remote, Bool}, where false means that all checkpoint retainers must be local.
 If a table does not reside locally, the checkpoint cannot be activated. true allows checkpoint retainers to be allocated on any node.
-The defaults is true. - {ram\overrides\dump, Bool}.
+Default is true. - {ram\overrides\dump, Bool}.
 This argument only applies to tables of type ram\copies.
-Bool specifies if the table state in RAM should override the table state on disc. true means that the latest committed records in RAM are included in the checkpoint retainer.
-These are the records that the application accesses. false means that the records on the disc.DAT file are included in the checkpoint retainer.
-These are the records that will be loaded on start-up.
+Bool specifies if the table state in RAM is to override the table state on disc. true means that the latest committed records in RAM are included in the checkpoint retainer.
+These are the records that the application accesses. false means that the records on the disc .DAT file are included in the checkpoint retainer.
+These records are loaded on startup.
 Default is false.

-The mnesia:activate\checkpoint(Args) returns one of the following values:
+The function mnesia:activate\checkpoint(Args) returns one of the following values:

-- {ok, Name, Nodes} - {error, Reason}.
+- {ok, Name, Nodes} - {error, Reason}

-Name is the name of the checkpoint, and Nodes are the nodes where the checkpoint is known.
+Name is the checkpoint name.
+Nodes are the nodes where the checkpoint is known.